 To this end, the City will help those affected by or at risk of homelessness through a comprehensive package of evidence-based initiatives that are based on international best practice and known to address the root causes of homelessness instead of the symptoms only.
 Sound monitoring and evaluation will ensure that interventions are effective and appropriate.
-A whole-of-society approach is needed to ensure that interventions are successful in the long term, including dealing with community concerns
+A whole of society approach is needed to ensure that interventions are successful in the long term, including dealing with community concerns.

-Research on reasons for homelessness project
+4.3.g.2 Research on reasons for homelessness project